-This year’s Leadership Forum brought together Indian American leaders from various backgrounds and professions, including business, finance, technology, law, healthcare, public policy and the arts, to participate in intellectually stimulating discussions on a variety of topics and issues that impact our Indian-American community.
+This year’s Leadership Forum brought together Indian diaspora leaders from various backgrounds and professions, including business, finance, technology, law, healthcare, public policy and the arts, to participate in intellectually stimulating discussions on a variety of topics and issues that impact our communities.
 To see a list of our Board and members, please visit here.

 Indiaspora Leadership Forum 2018